Malir1988/Monitoring/README.md

   - Chat ID: get the Chat ID of your Telegram channel

 ### Alerting
 You can create now alerts inside of your Dashboard.
-You can only set alerts on "graphs" as displayed metrics.
+You can only set alerts on "graph-visualisations" as displayed metrics.

 For a list of important alerts for a running chainlink node please take a look on our security paper: https://linkriver.io/wp-content/uploads/2021/03/Chainlink_Node_Operations_Research_Paper.pdf